Written words. Spoken words. Words that you think inside your head.

 They all have power.

 Back in the ’60s and ’70s being disruptive in school was a bad thing – probably still is for the most part.
-However, now “disruptive” describes the best and the brightest in business today and throughout history.
+However, disruptive in modern terms now describes the best and brightest in business today, even throughout history.

-And, the connotations that go with the term disruptive are also favorable: innovative, creative, original, and more.
+And, the connotations that go with the term disruptive are also favorable especially in technology: innovative, creative, original, and more.

 It would have been great back in high school if my teachers had said, “Mitch, you are so innovative, creative, and original – now keep up that good work down in the principal’s office!”

-It can be difficult to say what you mean with words, but holding back the words that need to come out causes other negative side effects.
+It can be difficult to say what you mean with words but holding back the words that need to come out causes other negative side effects, but I have a little helper that you can use.

 You Get What You Give

-Earlier in my career, I used the following words when addressing a team member: “I need ‘can do,’ not ‘can’t do’ from you.”
-True and necessary words, but lacking in kindness.
+Earlier in my career, I used the following words when addressing a team member: “I need can do, not can’t do from you and your team.”

-They had an adverse effect not only on that person but also ultimately on me.
+These words had an adverse effect not only on that person but also ultimately on our relationship going forward.

 Not what I was going for.